Governance and Quality

 Who is responsible?

-The Board of Trustees ensure that SMART is meeting all of its obligations as a charity as required by the Charity Commission and Companies House.
+The Board of Trustees ensures that SMART is meeting all of its obligations as a charity as required by the Charity Commission and Companies House.
 They closely monitor organisational performance.

 The Chief Executive Officer (CEO) is accountable to the Board of Trustees and is supported by the Management Team (Operational) and HR, Finance and Business Development staff.
 All staff are responsible, via their line management, to the CEO.